Plymouth Contemporary 2021

 During this event, Jennifer will emerge from a glowing golden sphere and enact a series of absurd rituals and obscure ceremonial processes that will merge notions of a mystical ancient past with sci-fi fantasies of an imagined distant future.

 Duration: approx 30 mins.
 No booking required.

 Artists were selected by a panel of curators, art directors, artists and professionals from three key cultural change-makers within Plymouth: The Arts Institute, University of Plymouth; The Box and KARST, the largest independent, artist-led contemporary art venue in the region.

-To support the growth and development of artists, selection panel will also present a series of awards as part of the exhibition's opening:
+To support the growth and development of artists, the selection panel awarded the following prizes: